 Having travelled all around New Zealand (and the world) with a 40L pack and day bag each, we’ve learnt exactly what’s essential and what’s better left at home.
-This no-fuss guide will help you to pack for your travels in New Zealand too – whether you want to travel light or heavy.
+This no-fuss guide will help you to pack for your travels in New Zealand too – whether you want to travel light or be prepared for every eventuality.

 Pack for New Zealand Year-Round